 How do these suggestions benefit the event and the City of Raleigh?

-- #3 is reducing food waste, which would cut CO2 by 70.53 gigatons worldwide
+- Reducing food waste, which would cut CO2 by 87 to 95 gigatons worldwide

-- #4 is adopting a plant-rich diet, which would cut CO2 by 66.11 gigatons worldwide
+- Adopting a plant-rich diet, which would cut CO2 by 67 to 92 gigatons worldwide

 2) Offering plant-based options means more people can eat, including those who are lactose intolerant, vegetarian, vegan, or watching their cholesterol.
 Plant-based options bypass many religious concerns, including those about pork and shellfish.
 Clear labeling helps people make informed decisions.